 The difference between page-one and page-two rankings is huge.
-SEO lead generation really only takes place on the first page because so few searchers click through to the second page in the search results.
+SEO lead generation really only takes place on the first page because so few searchers click through the search results to the second page.
 Internal links can be a simple but effective way to improve the standing of individual pages.
 Remember — link to those pages from pages that are already performing well to ensure the best result.

 Create Topic Clusters

 Over the course of the last few years, SEO has been shifting toward a “topic cluster” model, where a singular page, known as a “pillar page,” acts as the main hub for all related content on the subject.
-It’s an excellent method for connecting different pieces of content, passing link juice to your most important pages, and ensuring that you cover topics completely.
+It’s an excellent method for connecting different content pieces, passing link juice to your most important pages, and ensuring that you cover topics completely.

 The strategy is meant to push your pillar content to the top of the SERPS while internal link juice from supporting pages on related subjects.
-Additionally, the strategy helps to get visitors clicking on multiple pages and engaging with your website, which helps to satisfy the qualities that RankBrain prioritizes.
+Additionally, the strategy helps visitors click on multiple pages and engage with your website, which helps to satisfy the qualities that RankBrain prioritises.

 Guest Posting for Link Building

 Many underestimate the impact that guest posting can have on your SEO lead generation efforts.
-Yes, guest posting is great for building high-value links from industry publications, but it also fosters a lot of awareness from their audience as well.
+Yes, guest posting is great for building high-value links from industry publications, but it fosters a lot of awareness from their audience.